What is amendment 9?

 Amendment 9 would prohibit drilling in state waters, which extend three miles offshore on the Atlantic coast and 9 miles offshore on the Gulf coast.
 Waters beyond these distances are regulated by the federal government and Florida cannot prohibit drilling in federal waters.
 Source

 Isn’t there already a law prohibiting drilling?

-Florida currently has prohibition in state statute against drilling in state-owned waters but laws can be undone and in 2009, the Florida House of Representatives voted to lift drilling ban.
-This measure was introduced under highly irregular circumstances with eight days left of the 60 day regular session.
+Florida currently has a prohibition in state statutes against drilling in state-owned waters but laws can be undone and in 2009, the Florida House of Representatives voted to lift the drilling ban.
+This measure was introduced under highly irregular circumstances with eight days left of the 60-day regular session.
 The proposal received very little discussion and was pushed through.
 Fortunately, the Florida Senate did not comply and the measure died.

 Why does this belong in the Constitution?